What Is a Cloud-Native Application Protection Platform (CNAPP)?

 • Increases developer and DevOps team productivity by identifying misconfigurations and potential threats in the CI/CD pipeline phases, thus reducing the number of bug fixes and merge/pull requests.

-A CNAPP is a comprehensive tool offering DevOps and DevSecOps teams a unified and automated security solution that addresses the entire application lifecycle, including workloads, containers and security posture and compliance.
-It provides overall visibility and security for private, public, hybrid and multi-cloud environments.
-CNAPP also automates tasks and scans your configuration and infrastructure thereby preventing threats and improving productivity and response times when vulnerabilities are discovered.
+A CNAPP is a comprehensive tool offering DevOps and DevSecOps teams a unified security posture across all cloud infrastructure, workloads and applications.
+It can be used across private, public, hybrid and multi-cloud environments.
+CNAPP also automates tasks to reduce misconfigurations, errors, and threats while improving productivity and response times when vulnerabilities are discovered.

 GET TO KNOW THE AUTHOR